This is where things get exciting.

 Make sure you have all of your paperwork printed out, everything is correct, all of your documents, your ID/Passport/BC.
 You will go through a section where they will check your documents/ID and make sure everything is correct.
 Then they send you to security.
 Security will then take your carry-on luggage and run it through an x-ray machine and you will go through the metal detectors and security screening.

 Once you move from security, you will go to the counter where you present your boarding pass and documents.
-This is where you can add money to your account, they make sure everything is correct and you will get your sail & sign card here.
-However some ships give your sail and sign card in your mailbox outside of your cabin when it’s ready.
-This varies by ship/port.
+This is where you can add money to your account, they make sure everything is correct.
+In the past you would get your sail & sign card here.
+Now, you will get your sail & sign card in your mailbox outside of your cabin when it’s ready around 1:30pm.
 Your sail &sign card is your lifeline on the ship.
 All ships are cashless so you use your sail and sign card for all purchases.
 It’s also the key to your cabin, it has your dining/muster information on it, and it’s also your key to get back on the ship in ports.
 DO NOT LOSE THIS.

 THIS PROCESS VARIES BY PORT.
 SOME STEPS MAY BE IN DIFFERENT ORDER AT VARIOUS PORTS.